PraxisMapper/PraxisGodotComponents/README.md

  -- OR --

 1) Drop all of the folders in this repo (NOT files in the top-level folder, like project.godot and export_presets.cfg) into your existing game template
-2) Add the android GPS provider plugin to the autoload steps.
+2) Enable the PraxisMapperGPSPlugin in the Plugins tab
 3) Start using the nodes as you need

 ## Debug/Development Use:
-When running from a PC, instead of using the Android GPS Provider, a small set of buttons will appear in the upper left corner of the screen.
+When running from a PC, instead of using the GPS Provider, a small set of buttons will appear in the upper left corner of the screen.
 These can be clicked to navigate 1 10-digit PlusCode (Cell10) in that direction.
+You can also push an Arrow key to move 1 cell per frame.

 In Scripts/PraxisMapper.gd, you can change debugStartingPlusCode to set where your client begins play at in debug/development.
 Several Places are available in comments as quick reference options, but feel free to set your to a more relevant coordinate.